advancedresearch/the_century_of_satire/semitic-mythical-origin-of-jesus-about-transfigured-reincarnation.md

 Zoe is not reincarnated through transfiguration.
 Zoe is more or less the same as other Greek deities.
 This explains the polemic against Asherah:
-Asherah is seen as an Eastern, semitic influence.
+Asherah is seen as an Eastern, Semitic influence.
 Respected, but also feared.
 Her power to reincarnate, the strong symbolism with springs and wine production, the abilities to control lions, talk to snakes and spy through birds,